AndJay7/Unity_Test_VolumetricLight/README.md

 # Known issues
 - halo effect on edge of Cone under some angles
-- Volume mesh can disappear, when camera is close.
-It is because MeshRenderer bounding box is don't taking care of Light range

 # To Do
 - additional volume shapes (sphere, box)